Hiking in Switzerland is it safe?

-If you are travelling take all precautions from the WHO which can be found here: advices for public.
+To start with, take all precautions from the World Health Organisation which can be found here: advices for public.

-Although Coronavirus mostly ‘attacks’ older people with the weak immune system, it is the duty of everyone to avoid spreading the disease further.
+Although Coronavirus mostly effects older people with the weak immune system, it is the duty of everyone to avoid spreading the disease further.

 “Now I see the secret of making the best person, it is to grow in the open air and to eat and sleep with the earth.” – Walt Whitman

-Hike in Switzerland – Should you cancel the trip?
+Hike in Switzerland – Should I cancel my trip?

-In the case you have to cancel your trip, don’t do so, just reschedule.
-Your Tour Operator already worked hard to plan you trip, so be kind and show that you are still willing to travel next year or later this year .
+In the case you have to cancel your trip, try to reschedule.
+Your Tour Operator already worked hard to plan you trip, so be kind and show that you are still willing to travel later this year or next year .

-In Switzerland, out of about 8.5 million people, the current number of infections is just a little bit above 30,000.
-However, Switzerland has one of the most outstanding reputation when it comes to health system and the Confederation is working hard to prevent further infections.
-In fact, Switzerland has been declared the safest country in the world for COVID-19.
+In Switzerland, out of about 8.5 million people, already almost 3 million vaccine doses have been administered.
+The Swiss Confederation publish the vaccination data daily based on information provided by the cantons, the Principality of Liechtenstein and the Armed Forces Logistics.
+Switzerland has one of the most outstanding reputation when it comes to health system and the Swiss Confederation has done a great job to keep the pandemic under control.
+In fact, Switzerland has been declared one of the safest country in the world for COVID-19.

-In order to prevent yourself from COVID-19 follow these tips:
+In order to prevent COVID-19 while hiking, follow these practical tips: